mvahaste/www/README.md

 - **Dark/Light Mode** - A pleasant color scheme with light and dark mode options.
 - **Contact Form** - Reach out through the contact form.
 - **Automatic Favicon Updates** - Website favicon updated automatically alongside my GitHub avatar.
+- **Automated Screenshot Updates** - Screenshots of the site in both light and dark mode are automatically updated in the README.

 ## 🧰 Technologies